 THE FUTURE OF THE HEALTH WATCH STUDY

 AIP is committed to supporting Health Watch because it is highly valued by the petroleum companies and their employees and is an internationally respected study.
 The Study also provides a robust scientific basis for the community to understand the health impacts of exposure to petroleum products.
-For these reasons, AIP and its member companies have decided to significantly expand the Health Watch Study from 2008.
+For these reasons, AIP and its member companies expanded the Health Watch Study over

 FOR FURTHER DETAILS ABOUT HEALTH WATCH